maxloosmu/gsheet/DevLog04.md

 - Successfully triggered the exportCSV function based on every onEdit function call.
 - New problem encountered: selection of L4 function is unstable due to inability to properly handle the cache.

-#### onedit-sidebar.js and mainV0.2.html Summary
+#### onedit-sidebar, mainV0.2, BabyLegalSSv0.9.3.1, mainV0.9.3.1 Summary
 Goals:
-- to troubleshoot a proper way to handle the cache and update the L4 function.
+- to separately troubleshoot a proper way to handle the cache and update the L4 function using onedit-sidebar and mainV0.2, and update BabyLegalSSv0.9.3.1 and mainV0.9.3.1.

+Outcome:
+- successfully tested cache, but realised that the dropdown menu for the L4 functions has unresolvable GUI issues.
+The dropdown menu will repeatedly display the first command rather than the selected command.
+But problem is not severe because there is another row of text indicating the selection correctly.
+- also successfully tested files transferred as text stream from the Python Flask server to the Spreadsheet server, and then file creation and saved in a newly created Google Drive folder.
+- problem arised in that too many similar folders and files are created/cloned.

+#### BabyLegalSSv0.9.4.0, mainV0.9.4.0 summary
+Goals:
+- to test and implement the Python Flask server side hello.py and image.html.
+- to reduce reliance on Google Drive.